mattia72/vim-abinitio/README.md

 ```
 NeoBundleLazy 'mattia72/vim-abinitio'
 ```
-than add this line in your auto commands section:
+then add this line in your auto commands section:
 ```
 autocmd FileType abinitio NeoBundleSource vim-abinitio
 ```